swat-ds/hazard-data/births/Hazard Births.md

 ----
 ### Surname at Birth?

+Not Surname at Birth - edit cells - transform
 > write result in new column named Not Surname at Birth
 ```
 filter(value.replace(/\W/," ").ngram(2),n,n.split(" ").uniques().length()!=2).length()>0